hanzamzamy/nexus-farm/README.md

 - `PATH`: Node that doesn't have representation, used for path planing, and act as a way.
 - `RENDERABLE`: The just exist node. _Implemented for future usage._

-## Technologies

-### Android
-We develop this application to run on Android.
-Supporting for at least Android 7.

-### ARSceneView
-This SDK to handle AR and 3D rendering on Android.
-It composable too.

-### Firebase
+### User

-This enables back-end to our application.
-Authenticate users using many methods, managing database in real-time, storing various file, etc.
+We expect `USER` to follow this workflow.
+- Input map ID.
+Only one map loaded.
+- Search destination to navigate.
+Search bar available.
+- View information provided about destination.
+Next: AR router.
+- Scan surface and calibration object for map initialization.
+- Follow navigation once all set up.

-### Jetpack Compose
+### Administrator

-UI implemented using composable part.
-It uses Material Theme and works good on Android.
+We grant `ADMIN` more control over the application, which include
+- Create map if current ID doesn't exist.
+- Add detail about map: name, address/detail, and logo.
+- Edit entry/destination information.
+- Create, delete, link, edit nodes on map with specialized `ADMIN` panel.

-## How Is It Going?
+## How is it going?
-We need a lot of testing ~~still not properly working yet~~ with AR and can't be combined in one repository (somehow).
+We need a lot of improvement ~~major feature still not properly working yet~~ with AR and can't be combined in one repository (somehow).
 So, we separate the **experimental** project in different repository.
 Feel free to visit our experimental project. _Yes, we do a lot of crazy stuffs._

 https://github.com/hanzamzamy/nexus-farmap

+## How to reproduce?

+This repository is compile-ready.
+We also provide our firebase credential.
+Authentication is not implemented yet, _debugging purpose_.
+Just use switch to toggle between `ADMIN` and `USER`.
+Because we use firebase's free plan, limitation does exist.
+We subject to revoke the credential if such action needed.

+You can also use your own firebase credential.
+Just set up firestore.
+Image assets used in this application majorly stored in firebase storage.
+But, it accessed over HTTP with URL stored in firestore.
+So, everything should be fine.

 # About Us
 4 Gentlemen en Nexus (4GEN) is a group of students from various universities in Indonesia who tended to become a **Nexus**.